 The Muk Yan Jong form is practiced on a distinctive apparatus, a wooden post with three arms and a leg mounted on a frame.
 Wooden dummy practice helps refine your understanding of the fundamental techniques and teaches coordinated and dynamic movement that begins to bring the art together as a whole.

 Training against the dummy cultivates an understanding of movement that eventually translates in to fighting technique.
 More advanced students find that they will reflexively deploy techniques learned on the dummy to good effect in other drills.

 Wing Chun includes training with two weapons, “Butterfly Knives” and the long pole.
-Drills using these weapons are taught at all levels to cultivate strength and power, and as a matter of completeness.
+Drills highlighting the principles of these weapons are taught at all levels to cultivate strength and power, and as a matter of completeness.